forthrightla/joshwrightlac/projects/makerspace-case-study.md

 ---
 layout: project
 title: MakerSpace Case Study
+subtitle: >-
-subtitle: Conceiving, building, and launching the official social platform of the maker movement
+  Conceiving, building, and launching the official social platform of the maker movement
-date: 2019-12-03T08:00:00.000+00:00
+date: 2019-12-03T08:00:00.000Z
-thumb_img_path: "/images/block-makerspace.png"
+thumb_img_path: /images/block-makerspace.png
-content_img_path: "/images/banner-faire.jpg"
+content_img_path: /images/banner-faire.jpg
+_template: project
 ---

 ## Learn, share, connect

 MakerSpace was a social network created by Maker Media, the company behind **Make: Magazine** and **Maker Faire**, to bring the Maker Movement online.
 The core team was primarily **remote**, and acted with autonomy as a small **startup** within the larger corporation.